Ruby84/Credit-Card-System/README.md

 2.2.1.
 Data Extraction and Transportation Module

-created four different staging tables in order to import data from RDBMS into HDFS using sqoop job. transformed the data based on requirements found in the Mapping Document prior to loading the data into Hadoop.
+created four different staging tables in order to import data from RDBMS into HDFS using sqoop job.
+Transformed the data based on requirements found in the Mapping Document prior to loading the data into Hadoop.
 Those tables are:

 1. CDW_SAPP_BRANCH